BertrandCaron/jhove/TIFF-hul-Messages.md

 Storing data at word and byte boundaries allows CPUs to more efficiently read and process the data.
 When it is unaligned, CPUs can require additional attempts at reading the data.

+When the parameter byteoffset=true is set in [Link to the jhove configuration byteoffset](https://jhove.openpreservation.org/modules/tiff/), this error is ignored and becomes an InfoMessage.
+The status also becomes "Well-Formed and valid".

 * Type: ErrorMessage or InfoMessage ([configurable](https://jhove.openpreservation.org/modules/tiff/))
 * Source location: [IFD.java L309](https://github.com/openpreserve/jhove/blob/release-1.14/jhove-modules/src/main/java/edu/harvard/hul/ois/jhove/module/tiff/IFD.java#L309)
 * Examples: [1](https://www.rawsamples.ch/raws/samsung/RAW_SAMSUNG_%20WB2000%20.SRW)